jiaxins1028/MHW-impacts-on-Kelp-Populations/README.md

 [![DOI](https://zenodo.org/badge/759275381.svg)](https://doi.org/10.5281/zenodo.15009284)
 # MHW-impacts-on-Kelp-Populations
-Data and Code for the research of the relationship between marine heatwave (MHW) and long-term observational kelp in different populations.
-Raw species and  sea surface temperature (sst) datasets are large but easy to be downloaded through the providers' links below.
-MHW calculation uses https://github.com/coecms/xmhw.
+This repository contains the code and workflows used to analyse the relationship between marine heatwaves (MHWs) and long-term observational kelp records across multiple *Ecklonia radiata* populations.

+The raw datasets used in this project cannot be redistributed here due to file-size constraints.
+However, all datasets are freely available, and the instructions below explain exactly how to download them and where to place the files.
+Instructions of downloading and using the raw datasets are provided in `rawdata_download_use.md`.
+MHW calculations are performed using xmhw: https://github.com/coecms/xmhw.

 | Raw data | Source |
 |-----:|---------------|